Polynomial-delay generation of functional digraphs up to isomorphism: Isomorphism codes for connected functional digraphs

 \section{Isomorphism codes for connected functional digraphs}

-In order to avoid generating multiple isomorphic functional digraphs, we first define a \emph{canonical representation} based on an isomorphism code, which would also allow us to check in polynomial time whether two given functional digraphs are isomorphic when given by another representation (e.g., adjacency lists or matrices)\footnote{Since functional digraphs are planar, they can actually be checked for isomorphism in linear time~\cite{Booth1976a} or in logarithmic space~\cite{Datta2009a}.}.
+In order to avoid generating multiple isomorphic functional digraphs, we first define a \emph{canonical representation} based on an isomorphism code, which would also allow us to check in polynomial time whether two given functional digraphs are isomorphic when given by another representation (e.g., adjacency lists or matrices).\footnote{Since functional digraphs are planar, they can actually be checked for isomorphism in linear time~\cite{Booth1976a} or in logarithmic space~\cite{Datta2009a}.}

-Isomorphism codes for unordered rooted trees (which can be taken as directed with the arcs pointing towards the root, as is needed in our case) are well known in the literature; for instance, \emph{level sequences} (sequences node depths given by a preorder traversal of the tree, arranged in lexicographic order) can be used for this purpose~\cite{Beyer1980a}.
-Here we adopt a solution described by Valiente~\cite{Valiente2021a}, which has the additional property that the isomorphism code of a subtree is itself a valid tree isomorphism code.
+Isomorphism codes for unordered rooted trees (which can be taken as directed with the arcs pointing towards the root, as is needed in our case) are well known in the literature; for instance, \emph{level sequences} (sequences of node depths given by a preorder traversal of the tree, arranged in lexicographic order) can be used for this purpose~\cite{Beyer1980a}.
+Here we adopt a solution due to Jack Edmonds and described by Busacker and Saaty~\cite[pp.~196--199]{Busacker1965a} and Valiente~\cite[p.~118]{Valiente2021a}, which has the useful property that the isomorphism code of a tree directly contains as subsequences the isomorphism codes of its subtrees.

 \begin{definition}[code of a tree] Let~$T = (V, E)$ be a tree.
 Then, the \emph{isomorphism code of~$T$} is the sequence of integers